abbreviatedman/mern-stack-night-july-2024/05-react/5a-intro-to-react/03-lab/readme.md

 ## Exercise Assets

-7. Move the image files from the _/assets\*\* folder outside the create-react-app project folder into the create-react-app folder _/public/\*\* this way the images will be accessible to your application.
+7. Move the image files from the current folder outside the create-react-app project folder into the create-react-app folder `public`—this way the images will be accessible to your application.

 ## Install Simple React Snippets Extension